perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 - **What are some examples related to Microsoft's commitment towards quality?:**
 	- The use of quality <u>standards</u> and <u>processes</u>
 	- The use of <u>best practices</u> in all phases of <u>software development</u>
-	- The development of new internal tools that automatically checks code for common errors
+	- The <u>development of new internal tools</u> that automatically checks code for common errors
-	- Thorough testing of software before release
+	- <u>Thorough testing</u> of software before release

 #### Access Control and Authentication
 - **What are some areas that Microsoft made changes to in order to improve access control and authentication?**